 Explicit Modelling

 Model your thinking when answering inference questions.
 Say: "Read the question, find the paragraph, think about the author's meaning."
 This shows planning steps ADHD learners struggle with (EEF, 2018).
-Explicitly modelling strategies has high impact, adding +7 months (EEF Metacognition Guidance Report, 2018).
+EEF rates metacognition and self-regulation approaches as high impact, at around eight months' additional progress on average, and its guidance recommends explicit teaching, modelling and scaffolding of metacognitive strategies.

 Worked Examples Before Independent Practice